Parish Meeting

 Some paths are "permissive" meaning the land owner has granted access, but they are not public rights of way.
 Such routes can be closed from time to time for farming purposes.

-Some tracks are not necessarily public rights of way and unless they are should not be used.
+Some tracks are not public rights of way and should not be used.

 .